pelias/query/README.md

 ##### FilteredBooleanQuery API

-The `FilteredBooleanQuery` has two different methods for assigning views.
+The `FilteredBooleanQuery` has two different methods for assigning conditional views and one method for handling the sorting of results.

 ##### Score